WordPress Security Plugins are the Holy Grail of confusing WordPress essentials.

 - 404 limiter for blocking WordPress vulnerability scans

 Price: Freemium.
 Paid plans are for WPMU DEV bundles starting from $150/year

 Ease of Use: Very, very simple to use.
 Almost all of WPMU DEV’s plugins are ridiculously simple to install and set up.
 Defender is no exception.
 The dashboard is straightforward and simplistic to the point where anyone can use it.

 Cleanup Type: Manual

 Long-Term Viability: May be viable.
-If you have no active malware on your WordPress website, then you can make do with Security Ninja because it provides great protection.
+If you have no active malware on your WordPress site, then you can make do with Security Ninja because it provides great protection.
 The cleanup, however, is only limited to problems in the WordPress core files and it uses a rather primitive method to try and fix it.
-It’s not the most powerful of WordPress security plugins.
+It’s not the most powerful WordPress security plugin.

 Final Verdict: NOT RECOMMENDED

 The most prominent reason why people go for a solution such as iThemes Security Pro is that no one wants to install multiple plugins.
-Installing WordPress security plugins with a singular focus is certainly not a common occurrence.
+Installing WordPress plugin for security with a singular focus is certainly not a common occurrence.

 Google Authenticator makes it a lot more difficult for anyone to get into your WordPress dashboard.
 Even if a hacker can get their hands on your access credentials, they would still need to confirm the login using your mobile device.